wso2/docs-choreo-dev/en/docs/observability/observability-overview.md

 ### Trace requests

 You can trace requests received by your service at a given timestamp by clicking a point in the time axis of either the throughput or the latency graphs.
 The low-code view shows the received requests.
 For each request in the low-code view, it displays the request time, the latency, and the status.
-Furthermore, you can view the status code and the request latency when you click a particular request.
+Furthermore, when you click on a specific request, you can view the status code, request latency, the path (control flow) followed to execute the request, and the execution time per `if`, `while`, and `foreach` body.
-The low-code diagram also displays the average request latency and the success rate for each client request that corresponds to the selected time interval.
+The low-code diagram also displays the average request latency, and the success rate for each client request that corresponds to the selected time interval.

 ## View and filter all logs